leeweiming3/tp/docs/UserGuide.md

   * VACANCY: must be a positive integer.
   * STATUS: must be one of the following 5 statuses (not case-sensitive): PRESCREEN, IN_PROGRESS, WAITLIST, OFFERED, REJECTED

-* These are the primary key (i.e. no 2 items can have the same parameter) of candidates, jobs and applications:
+* These are the primary key (i.e. no 2 items can have the same parameter) of candidates, jobs and applications respectively:
   * candidates: EMAIL
   * jobs: TITLE
-  * applications: (EMAIL, TITLE)
+  * applications: (EMAIL, TITLE) - either EMAIL or TITLE can be the same, as long as both are not the same.

 * Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.